Nature

 Cell walls, unlike the walls of pipes, can ad- and desorb different amounts of water.

-These hygroscopic and anatomic properties of xylem cells, which are ignored by proponents of hydraulic flow in plants, provide a clue to the natural, actual moisture transport principle: It is physically based on thermodynamic adsorption and desorption of water in the xylem.
+These hygroscopic and anatomic properties of xylem cells, which are ignored by proponents of hydraulic flow in plants,

 This is described in more detail in the Preprints article: “Not Hydraulic but an Adsorption Water Transport occurs in the Xylem of Land Plants”.